wp-plugins/meeting-scheduler-by-vcita/readme.txt

  * Unique appointment options - try vCita phone Conference service,  in which both you and your client receive a local dial-in number, so you can have multiple participants and never share your personal number, vCita video meeting room and more.
  * Specify a location for your appointments and meetings, call your clients or ask them to call you via phone or Skype.
  * Get booking notifications to your inbox and calendar at any mail service.
- * **New** - Edit your clients details, add personal notes and more.
+ * Edit your clients details, add personal notes and more.
- * **New** - Send your clients a customized Invoice for your time or service - Try vCita <a href="http://www.vcita.com/invoice_template?invite=WP-V-SCHD">Invoice Template</a>
+ * Send your clients a customized Invoice for your time or service.
- * **New** - create your new customized Public Profile where your clients can easily get to know your offered services and book appointments.
+ * Create your new customized Public Profile where your clients can easily get to know your offered services and book appointments.
  * Fully translated to Spanish
  * Your client will also receive an email invitation with the appointment details (time, location or phone number), as well as an additional reminder just before the appointment starts.
  * Collect payments for your appointments and services or send a separate invoice